 Stowe is a charming mountain town in northern Vermont set against the impressive backdrop of Mount Mansfield, the state’s tallest peak.
-It’s best known as being a top ski destination and has rightfully been dubbed the “ski capital of the east.”
-Every year, thousands of visitors flock to enjoy the snowy slopes and other local winter attractions like snowmobiling, ice fishing, and winter hiking.
+It’s best known as being a top ski destination in New England and has rightfully been dubbed the “ski capital of the East.”
+Every year, thousands of visitors flock to enjoy the snowy slopes and other local winter attractions like snowmobiling, ice fishing, and snowshoeing.

 Winter attractions aside, Stowe is also a fantastic place to visit in the summer and fall.
 Some of the best things to do in Stowe include chasing waterfalls, exploring Smuggler’s Notch State Park, and hiking to the top of Mount Mansfield – to name a few.

 If you’re planning an exciting adventure to Vermont, be sure to check out these best Airbnbs in Stowe for a home-away-from-home place to stay!